Tsebo200/SRG-SkyRecommendsGames/README.md

 I was excited when I got the voice search working with Google Cloud Speech-to-Text, especially after resolving the encoding and sample rate issues for different platforms.

-Once I got the hybrid persistence working (AsyncStorage + Supabase + Firebase), I felt like this is coming together as an actual production-ready app.
+Once I got the hybrid persistence working (AsyncStorage + Supabase + Firebase), I felt like this was coming together as an actual production-ready app.

-The accessibility features implementation, including color vision modes and WCAG compliance, was particularly rewarding as it makes the app usable for a wider audience.
+The accessibility features implementation, including colour vision modes and WCAG compliance, was particularly rewarding as it makes the app usable for a wider audience.

-The Steam integration for personalised recommendations based on user's library was a great addition that enhances the recommendation quality.
+The Steam integration for personalised recommendations based on users' libraries was a great addition that enhances the recommendation quality.

 ### Challenges

 I initially struggled with the Google Cloud Speech-to-Text integration due to encoding and sample rate mismatches between Expo's audio recording and Google's API expectations.
 This was resolved by implementing platform-specific audio recording presets (AMR_NB for Android, Linear PCM for iOS).

-The hybrid persistence (AsyncStorage + Supabase + Firebase) required careful synchronization logic to ensure data consistency across all storage layers.
+The hybrid persistence (AsyncStorage + Supabase + Firebase) required careful synchronisation logic to ensure data consistency across all storage layers.

-Implementing accessibility features while maintaining visual appeal required extensive testing across different color vision modes and accessibility settings.
+Implementing accessibility features while maintaining visual appeal required extensive testing across different colour vision modes and accessibility settings.

 The image fallback system for games missing cover art required additional API calls and careful state management to prevent performance issues.